letrend/3d-kinect-scanner/README.md

 # 3D-KINECT-SCANNER
-cuda implementation of a 3d scanner for the kinect v1
+cuda implementation of a 3d scanner for the kinect v1. it is based on the kinectfusion paper. you can find it the paper folder.

 ## DEPENDENCIES ##
 eigen